“Does THIS look better to you?!” she raged, pointing to her leg, “It’s supposed to be ELEVATED. Does this look elevated?”

 Room 15 arrived at The Fortress the day after my admission, looking small, pained, and bewildered.
 I’ve worn that post-surgical they-didn’t-say-it-would-be-THIS-bad look myself; she had my sympathy.

-Today she’d finally wheeled to her doorway, looking out into the hall.
-I’d given her a cheery “Hey, you look much better!” and she’d cut loose, eyes narrowing to angry pinpoints.
+Today she’s finally wheeled to her doorway, looking out into the hall.
+I’d given her a cheery “Hey, you look much better!” and she’d cut loose on me, eyes narrowed to angry pinpoints.

 The Fortress is a post-acute care facility, a halfway house for the medically challenged.
 Its residents have healed past the point of hospital-acute, but aren’t stable enough to go home.

 Their average age is well into the 80s; many have one or more catastrophic health issues that will keep them from ever going home.
 Their family and social workers fret and fuss and cajole, talking assisted living and “rest homes.”

 That, apparently, was to be Room 15’s fate, and she resented the hell out of it.
 My room was right across the hall, and the words that had floated out of her room into mine told the story: 98 years old, busted hip, possible blood clot, terrified family.